clive819/CV/README.md

 <br><br>

 **Undergraduate Research Assistant** @[Yuan Ze University](https://www.yzu.edu.tw/index.php/en-us/) _(Apr 2018 - Dec 2018)_ <br>
-- Led a team of 5 in developing a system that enables contact-free dynamic heart-rate measurement, which eliminates the discomforts caused by physical contact.
+- Led a team of 5 in developing a system that enables **contact-free dynamic heart-rate measurement**, which eliminates the discomforts caused by physical contact.
 - Developed an **android** app that streams the camera feed to our system to make predictions, which makes our system portable.
 - [Demo video (no intense movement)](http://bit.ly/33BnOzu)
 - [Demo video (subject on a treadmill)](http://bit.ly/31mfAJO)